TheRed5/RMSkins/README.md

 # RMSkins
 ## Weather Skin

+This is my first skin.
+I believe I merely edited the "illustro" weather skin as my starting point.

 In order to show the wind-direction characters, the INI file must be saved as UTF-16

 There are two(2) edits you need to make, in order to get the skin working